 Kendra was elected to The Royal Society of Sculptors (formerly the Royal British Society of Sculptors) which is the oldest and largest organisation dedicated to sculpture in the UK, whose aim is the pursuit of excellence in the art form as well as to inspire, inform and engage people with three dimensional art.

-In the studio, a baboon troop commision is ongoing and is destined for a private collection in the USA and repairs to the Waterloo elephant have been completed and the sculpture reinstalled at Waterloo station.
+Repairs to the Waterloo elephant have been completed and the sculpture reinstalled at Waterloo station.

-The National Museum of Wildlife Art, Jacskon, Wyoming confirmed the acquisition of 'Bison Head'.
+The National Museum of Wildlife Art, Jacskon, Wyoming completed the acquisition of 'Bison Head'.
 This is the first sculpture by Kendra to enter the collection and was purchased 'In memory of Stephen P. Adamson, Jr. and Luke M. Lynch, with funds generously provided by the Stephen P. Adamson Jr. Memorial Fund and the Lynch Family.'

 Cannon Hall Museum, Barnsley has been gifted two of Kendra's sculptures from the Eric and Jean Cass Collection.
 Over a period of 35 years Eric and Jean amassed some 300 sculptures, drawings, prints and paintings which included Kendra's rhinoceros (2001) and a juvenile baboon (2003).
 Other beneficiaries include The Ashmolean, Wolverhampton Art Gallery, The Hepworth Wakefield, the Scottish National Gallery of Modern Art and the Gallery of Modern Art, Glasgow.